Dot Femme Podcast

 The podcast delves into various significant figures and moments in LGBTQ history, focusing on themes such as revolutionary activism and social change.
 Examples include episodes dedicated to Leslie Feinberg's radical contributions to queer liberation in the 1970s, the life of the Chevalier d’Eon as a gender-nonconforming personality during the Revolutionary era, and Magnus Hirschfeld's pioneering work in sexology.
 Each episode aims to highlight the cultural and political contexts of these historical figures.

-Join two best friends as they explore the intersection of technology, trans-feminism, and LGBTQ+ history.
-From profiling groundbreaking figures and pivotal moments to unpacking the latest in tech, culture, and current events, Dot Femme is a deep dive into the past, present, and future of queer and trans liberation.
-Smart, sharp, and unapologetically bold—this is the podcast where tech meets identity and resistance fuels innovation.
+Incoming broadcast!
+Join two best friends as they broadcast across time and space and explore LGBTQ history.
+From profiling groundbreaking figures, pivotal moments, key locations, and technological advances in trans and queer history, Dot Femme is a deep dive into our queer past to learn the lessons and messages our elders left for us.
+Smart, sharp, and unapologetically bold—this is the podcast where history meets identity and resistance fuels innovation.

 Disclaimer